-Adding to Ghosn woes, Nissan set to further slash profit outlook: report
+Adding to Ghosn woes, Nissan slashes profit outlook to near-decade low

-TOKYO (Reuters) - Nissan Motor Co Ltd could be heading for a bigger-than-expected earnings drop due to weakness in its top markets, just as it adjusts to a future without Carlos Ghosn and grapples with the outlook of its alliance with France’s Renault SA.
+TOKYO (Reuters) - Nissan Motor Co slashed its full-year profit forecast to its lowest in nearly a decade due to weakness in the United States, just as it adjusts to life without Carlos Ghosn and charts its future with alliance partner Renault SA.

-The Japanese automaker, which already flagged its lowest profit in six years, is preparing to announce on Wednesday another cut to its earnings outlook for the fiscal year ended March due to falling sales in North America and China, broadcaster TV Tokyo reported, citing unidentified sources.
+The Japanese automaker expects operating profit for the year ended March to drop 45 percent versus a year earlier to 318 billion yen ($2.84 billion), from a previous forecast for 450 billion yen, on expenses related to extending vehicle warranties in the United States, its biggest market.

+In a statement on Wednesday, Nissan said sales had taken a hit in the aftermath of the arrest of former Chairman Ghosn, contributing to a decline in profit to its lowest since the year ended March 2010.

-This would be the second cut to the automaker’s operating profit forecast this year and adds pressure on Chief Executive Hiroto Saikawa just as he works to draw a line under Ghosn’s legacy by overhauling corporate governance and seeking a more equal footing with Renault, Nissan’s biggest shareholder.
+This is the second cut to the automaker’s operating profit forecast in two months, and adds pressure on Chief Executive Hiroto Saikawa just as he works to draw a line under Ghosn’s legacy by overhauling corporate governance and seeking a more equal footing with Renault, Nissan’s biggest shareholder.

-A Nissan spokesman declined to comment on the TV Tokyo report when contacted by Reuters.
-The automaker is scheduled to announce its full-year earnings results on May 14.
+Nissan is scheduled to announce its full-year earnings results on May 14.

-Falling profit has been a headache since before former Chairman Ghosn was first arrested in November on allegations of financial misconduct.
+Falling profit has been a headache since before Ghosn was first arrested in November on allegations of financial misconduct.
 Currently in jail following his fourth arrest, Ghosn - who denies wrongdoing - could learn as early as Wednesday whether he will be released on bail for a second time.

-The automaker is already anticipating a 22 percent cut in operating profit to 450 billion yen ($4.02 billion) for the year ended March, its lowest since the year ended March 2013.

 Nissan has struggled to reduce costly sales incentives in the United States.
 For years it has relied on heavy discounting in its biggest market to sell its Rogue compact sport utility vehicles and Altima sedans to expand market share, under aggressive targets Ghosn set during his time as chief executive.